 Two dual degree programs are offered at the Dallas Regional Campus in conjunction other local UT System universities.

-- MD/MPH with UT School of Public Health Dallas Regional Campus and UT Southwestern Medical Center
+- MD/MPH with UTHealth School of Public Health Dallas Regional Campus and UT Southwestern Medical Center

-- MSSW/MPH with UT School of Public Health Dallas Regional Campus and UT-Arlington School of Social Work
+- MSSW/MPH with UTHealth School of Public Health Dallas Regional Campus and UT-Arlington School of Social Work

 The certificate programs at UTSPH are intended for public health practitioners and individuals considering a graduate degree in the field.
 The five courses in each of these non-degree certificate programs cover the core content of the specific discipline.
 Classes are available at each campus and online.

 - Those who work in public health that would like additional training

 - Future students who intend to apply these courses toward their public health degree program at UTSPH

 - Those delivering health care who need knowledge and skills in some of the public health disciplines, but may not want the full curriculum

 Click below for information on the UTSPH Graduate Certificate Programs.